ceejbot/future-of-modules/slides.md

 # [fit] our aim was to prove with a bit of __parsing__
 # [fit] you could get a lot of __usability__

+^ A little bit of parsing entry points is a little bit of perf investment at process launch.

 ---